ALTIBASE/Documents/ReleaseNotes/eng/Altibase_DataAPI_1_0_0_Release_Notes.md

 ## 3. Compatibility

 - Compatible with Java 17 or later.
 - Available for Altibase 7.1.0.5.6 or later.
+(However, the Altibase version supported depends on the package.)